cdnjs/api-server/README.md

 ## Updating Data

-The data included with this repository may not be up-to-date and is intended to be used when doing development work on the API server.
-In production this data is updated before every deployment by the [`bin/runServer.sh`](bin/runServer.sh) script and then by [`bin/updateServer.sh`](bin/updateServer.sh) every ten minutes once deployed.
+In development, you initially fetch a set of data using the [`bin/initialData.sh`](bin/initialData.sh) script (in production this script is run as part of the [`bin/runServer.sh`](bin/runServer.sh) script).
+This downloads the latests package JSON data, as well as making a local clone of the tutorials & SRI repos.

+To update your data, you can run the [`bin/updateData.sh`](bin/updateData.sh) script, which will fetch the latest package data as well as update the SRI & tutorial repo clones.
+In production, this script is automatically run every ten minutes once deployed.

 The data consists of three parts that can all be updated individually if needed: